gantasrilaitha/text-to-sql/README.md

 3. **Text-to-SQL Translation**:
    1. **Simple Queries**: Applied a SEQ2SEQ model to the *unparaphrased WikiSQL* dataset to generate simple SQL queries.
      - **Evaluation Metrics**: BLEU Score & Accuracy
+     - Achieved Bleu score of 0.2 using paraphrasing on wikisql dataset
+     - Achieved Bleu score of 0.12 without paraphrasing on wikisql dataset

    2. **Complex Queries**: Used the pretrained **BART**(fusion of BERT + GPT) model with the *Spider dataset* to generate complex SQL queries(joins and nested queries).
      - **Evaluation Metrics**: ROUGE Score
+     - Achieved RougeL Score of 0.4 using spider dataset

 ## **Files**
 - **[bayes_wikisql.ipynb]**: Implements Naive Bayes Classifier to identify aggregates for SQL queries.